 react-lifecycle.png

-As you can see those are the main steps, but there are also some less commonly used lifecycle steps for advanced usage.
-Now that we have more perspective, let’s dive into the main components type and see how it work together.
+As you can see, those are the main steps, but there are also some less commonly used lifecycle steps for advanced usage.
+Now that we have more perspective, let’s dive into the main component types and see how it works together.

 Functional components

-Usually those components are pretty straightforward and doesn’t require much logic to them.
+Usually, those components are pretty straightforward and require little logic to them.
 They leverage the abstraction / encapsulation permitted by react to reduce the size of bigger component by breaking them down into small pieces.
 With dumb components that bare no logic like:

 const HelloWorld = () => <p> Hello World! </p>